6 Steps to Starting (or Restarting) Healthy Habits

 It’s hard to focus on healthy habits if you don’t have a goal – one that’s measurable and realistic.
 For example, if your goal is to “be healthier” or “lose weight” you’ll have a hard time staying motivated, even if you start to see results.
 In the same vein, setting unrealistic goals will just set you up for disappointment.

 By keeping your goals a) realistic and b) measurable you can use your results to motivate you further towards your final goal.
 For example, if you want to eat more plant-based meals, perhaps your goal is to eat at least one plant-based meal per day for the next month.
-Or challenge yourself to a 22-Day vegan challenge to enjoy the full benefits of a plant-based diet for 22 days.
+Or challenge yourself to a 22-Day smoothie challenge to enjoy the benefits of plant-based meals for 22 days.

 Step Two: Cut Bad Habits